R

 Temperament

 The love and adoration that families will get from adopting a Redbone Coonhound are almost immeasurable.
 They are friendly and sensitive, showing their affection to both adults and children alike.
-They love the mental and physical stimulation that these interactions bring, though their personality sometimes seems to be driven by the need to not be bored.
-If they don’t get this feedback, their behavior can take a turn for the worst.
+They love the mental and physical stimulation that these interactions bring, though their personality sometimes seems to be driven by the need not to be bored.
+If they don’t get this feedback, their behavior can take a turn for the worse.

 Incredibly vocal, their voice can be a sweet tune to take along during hunting season as you trek back with your latest catch.
 However, since frequent barking is one of their most common traits, it is best to live in an area that won’t be disrupted by their frequent noise.

-Redbone Coonhounds love mental and physical stimulation and can be driven by the need to not be bored.
+Redbone Coonhounds love mental and physical stimulation and can be driven by the need not to be bored.

 How to Take Care of a Redbone Coonhound